 The northern portion of the Site generally slopes to the east, except for the northern extremity which slopes to the north.
 Along the northern boundary of the Site is a drain which captures runoff from the Site and conveys it to the east.
-To the east of the Site it joins with a drain from the north and one form the east and turns to the south (the 'North South' drain).
+To the east of the Site it joins with a drain from the north and one from the east and turns to the south (the 'North South' drain).
 The North South drain travels under Meningoort Road and along the eastern boundary of the Site.
 The North South drain intercepts runoff from the northern and central portion of the Site taking the runoff to the south.
 The North South drain is shown in Photograph 1, which was taken at the location A shown on Figure 2-1.
 The fence line is on the left (eastern) side of the drain in this photograph.
-The Site boundary is on the right (western) side of the drain.
-Along this eastern boundary of the Site the fence line is on different sides of the North South drain as can be seen in the subsequent photographs.
+The Site boundary is on the left (eastern) side of the drain in the subsequent photographs.
 The fence line and its location with respect to the drain should not be confused with the site boundary.
-The site boundary is always on the western side of the North South drain.
+The site boundary is always on the eastern side of the North South drain.

 At the location B shown on Figure 2-1, the North South drain bifurcates (see Photograph 2) with the larger drain cutting across the Site to the southwest (the 'East West' drain see Photograph 3) and exiting the Site along the western boundary.
-At the bifurcation, the North South drain becomes smaller and continues south (see Photograph 4) where it passes through the Site before exiting at the southern extremity of the Site.
+At the bifurcation, the North South drain becomes smaller and continues south (see Photograph 4) where it continues through the Site before exiting at the southern extremity of the Site.